grpc/proposal/A66-deterministic-subsetting-lb-policy.md

 Introduce a new LB policy, `deterministic_subsetting`.
 This policy selects a subset of addresses and passes them to the child LB policy in such a way that:
 * Every client is connected to exactly N backends.
 If there are not enough backends, the policy falls back to its child policy.
 * The number of resulting connections per backend is as balanced as possible.
-* Every client is connected to a different subset of backends.
+* For any 2 given clients the probability of them connecting on the same or very similar subset of backends is as low as possible.

 ### Subsetting algorithm